isfett/php-analyzer/docs/MagicStringDetector.md

 - `IgnoreDefineFunction`: This Processor will remove all Magic Strings within the `define()` function

 ## Exit-Code
 If at least one Magic String was found the exit-code will be `1`.
 If no Magic Strings were found, the exit-code will be `0`.
-So you can use it in your deployment/build script very easy.
+So you can use it in your deployment/build script very easily.